Kostas-Panagiotou/multiverse_comics-milestone-project-4/testing.md

 <ins>Performance</ins>

-The high perfomance review is due to best practices applied throughout the development of the site.
+The perfomance review is due to best practices applied throughout the development of the site.
 Suggestions and imporvement have been applied where necessary.

 Actions taken:

 [`Eliminate render-blocking resources`](https://web.dev/render-blocking-resources/)
-- Lazy loading - added class 'lazy' to img tags
 - Added 'rel="preload" as="style"' attributes to base.css file
 - Added 'async' to JS script tags to indicate to the browser that the script file can be executed asynchronously.
 However, no improvement was made to performance so these were removed.